larsfop/dof-internship/README.md

 A RAG-based (Retrieval-Augmented Generation) desktop application for querying engineering PDF documents.
 It combines a Tauri/React frontend with a Python FastAPI backend, a PostgreSQL vector database, and OpenAI language models.

+App and server installer for Windows can be downloaded from the [releases](https://github.com/larsfop/dof-internship/releases).

 ---

 ## Architecture